Contaminants of Emerging Concern

 Potomac River Basin Drinking Water Source Protection Partnership

-Emerging contaminants are chemicals or materials in water, soil, river sediments, or air — typically present at very low concentrations — and which may be perceived as a potential or real threat to human health or the environment.
-A contaminant may also be “emerging” because of the ability for it to be detected by new test methods or by the discovery of a new source or a new pathway to humans.
+Contaminants of emerging concern are chemicals or materials in water, soil, river sediments, or air — typically present at very low concentrations — and which may be perceived as a potential or real threat to human health or the environment.
+A contaminant may also be of emerging concern because of the ability for it to be detected by new test methods or by the discovery of a new source or a new pathway to humans.

-Many pharmaceuticals and personal care products detected in the environment can be considered emerging contaminants since they lack published health standards.
+Many pharmaceuticals and personal care products detected in the environment can be considered contaminants of emerging concern since they lack published health standards.
 However, the word “emerging” used in the context of contaminants detected at low levels in water should not be confused with the word “emergency” or be taken to mean that such detection is cause for alarm.

 Some of the terms used to refer to different classes of emerging contaminants include:

 - Persistent organic pollutants (POPs)

 Why are we concerned?